Mod-$2$ Hecke algebras of level $3$ and $5$: Definitions and notation

 \subsubsection{The Fricke automorphism mod $p$}

-The characteristic-zero Fricke involution $w_N$ on $M_k(N, \CC)$ sending $f(z)$ to is defined over $\ZZ[\frac{1}{N}]$, and therefore descends to $M_k(N, \FF_p)$.
-However, $w_N$ is not in general well defined as an algebra involution on all of $M(N, \FF_p)$: see \cite[section 3]{deomed} for a detailed discussion.
-Since this is inconvenient, we replace $w_N$ on $M_k(N, \FF_p)$ by $W_N := N^{k/2} w_N $.
-This renormalized Fricke operator is (unchanged and hence) an algebra involution for $p = 2$ and is an algebra automorphism of order dividing $p-1$ for~$p$ odd \cite[Proposition 3.13(3)]{deomed}.
-Moreover, $W_N$ commutes with all $T_n$ for $n$ prime to $Np$.
+The characteristic-zero Fricke involution $w_N$ on $M_k(N, \CC)$ sending~$f(z)$ to is defined over $\ZZ[\frac{1}{N}]$, and therefore descends to $M_k(N, \FF_p)$.
+However, $w_N$ is not in general well defined as an algebra involution on all of $M(N, \FF_p)$: see \cite[section 3]{deomed} for a details.
+Since this is inconvenient, we replace~$w_N$ on $M_k(N, \FF_p)$ by $W_N := N^{k/2} w_N $.
+This renormalized Fricke operator is an algebra automorphism of order dividing $p-1$ for~$p$ odd \cite[Proposition 3.13(3)]{deomed}; for $p = 2$ the operator $W_N$ coincides with $w_N$ and is hence an algebra involution.
+In all cases $W_N$ commutes with all $T_n$ for $n$ prime to~$Np$.